-Conveniently, Ibiza airport is located just 10 km from the city centre and is reachable in just 10-15 minutes of drive.
+Conveniently, Ibiza airport is located just 10 km from the city center and is reachable in just 10-15 minutes of drive.
 The airlines designated to use Ibiza Airport as their hub offer mostly domestic flights to the main mainland destinations in Spain (such as Madrid and Barcelona) and Mallorca, the largest of Balearic Islands.
 International air travel is mostly seasonal, although some of the connections are operated all year round, for example, Paris-Charles de Gaulle and Geneva.
-In 2014, the number of passengers handled by Ibiza Airport has reached 6.2 million travellers, an 8.5% rise in passenger numbers from the precedent year.
+In 2014, the number of passengers handled by Ibiza Airport has reached 6.2 million travelers, an 8.5% rise in passenger numbers from the precedent year.

 Growing up in Ibiza is probably an idyllic way to spend one’s childhood.
-Thanks to the support found in international schools, it has has become a favorable location for families around the world.
+Thanks to the support found in international schools, it has become a favorable location for families around the world.
 For example, Morna International College is located just in a 15-minute drive from the town’s center.
 This British school provides a safe and learning engaging environment where children not only learn, but also take advantage of the natural surroundings.